Absolute Expressiveness of Subgraph-based Centrality Measures: Subgraph-based Centrality Measures

-As we shall see, not only artificial measures as the one employed in the proof of Proposition~\ref{pro:no-subc-measure}, but also well-known centrality measures from the literature (such as $\closeness$) are {\em not} subgraph motif.
+As we shall see, not only artificial measures as the one employed in the proof of Proposition~\ref{pro:no-subc-measure}, but also well-known centrality measures from the literature (such as $\closeness$) are {\em not} subgraph-based.
 We are going to prove such inexpressibility results by using the technical tools developed towards answering Question I.

-In several applications that involve graphs, we are interested in the relative than the absolute importance of a vertex in a graph.
+In several applications that involve graphs, we are more interested in the relative than the absolute importance of a vertex in a graph.
 More precisely, we are interested in the ranking of the vertices of a graph induced by a measure $\Ce$, and not in the absolute value assigned to a vertex by $\Ce$.
-This brings us to the next notion:
+This brings us to the next technical notion:

 \begin{definition}[\textbf{Induced Ranking}] Let $\Ce$ be a centrality measure.
 The {\em ranking induced by $\Ce$}, denoted $\rank(\Ce)$, is the binary relation